Veverke/Veverke-Genealogy-Tools/README.md

 # Veverke Genealogy Tools
-A software suite providing features not available out-of-the-box in the popular family tree softwares out there
+A genealogy software suite providing features not available out-of-the-box in the popular family tree softwares out there

 # Features:
 1. Statistics: